-Option Description Hardware Prefetcher Enables or disables the hardware prefetcher.
+Option Description Kernel DMA Protection This option is set to Disabled by default.
+It is enabled for Secure Launch (Firmware Protection) support on Windows 2022.
+Adjacent Cache Line Prefetch Optimizes the system for applications that need high utilization of sequential memory access.
 This option is set to Enabled by default.
+You can disable this option for applications that need high utilization of random memory access.
+Hardware Prefetcher Enables or disables the hardware prefetcher.
+This option is set to Enabled by default.
 DCU Streamer Prefetcher Enables or disables the Data Cache Unit (DCU) streamer prefetcher.
 This option is set to Enabled by default.
 DCU IP Prefetcher Enables or disables the Data Cache Unit (DCU) IP prefetcher.
 This option is set to Enabled by default.
 Sub NUMA Cluster Enables or disables the Sub NUMA Cluster.
 This option is set to Disabled by default.
 MADT Core Enumeration Specifies the MADT Core Enumeration.
 This option is set to default in Round Robin .
+Linear option supports industry core enumeration whereas, Round Robin option supports Dell optimized core enumeration.
 UPI Prefetch Enables you to get the memory read started early on DDR bus.
-The Ultra Path Interconnect (UPI) Rx path will spawn the speculative memory read to Integrated Memory Controller (iMC) directly.
+The Ultra Path Interconnect (UPI) Rx path spawns the speculative memory that is read to Integrated Memory Controller (iMC) directly.
 This option is set to Enabled by default.
 XPT Prefetch This option is set to Enabled by default.
 LLC Prefetch Enables or disables the LLC Prefetch on all threads.
 This option is set to Enabled by default.
 Dead Line LLC Alloc Enables or disables the Dead Line LLC Alloc.
 This option is set to Enabled by default.
 You can enable this option to enter the dead lines in LLC or disable the option to not enter the dead lines in LLC.
 Directory AtoS Enables or disables the Directory AtoS.
 AtoS optimization reduces remote read latencies for repeat read accesses without intervening writes.
 This option is set to Disabled by default.
 Logical Processor Idling Enables you to improve the energy efficiency of a system.
 It uses the operating system core parking algorithm and parks some of the logical processors in the system, which in turn allows the corresponding processor cores to transition into a lower power idle state.
 This option can only be enabled if the operating system supports it.
-It is set to Disabled by default. (i) NOTE: This feature is not supported if CPU Power Management is set to Maximum Performance .
-Configurable TDP Enables you to reconfigure the processor Thermal Design Power (TDP) levels during POST based on the power and thermal delivery capabilities of the system.
-TDP verifies the maximum heat the cooling system is needed to dissipate.
-This option is set to Nominal by default. (i) NOTE: This option is only available on certain stock keeping units (SKUs) of the processors.
-Dynamic SST-Performance Profile Enables you to reconfigure the processor using Dynamic or Static Speed Select Technology.
-This option is set to Disabled by default.
-SST-Performance Profile Enables you to reconfigure the processor using Speed Select Technology.
-Intel SST-BF Enables Intel SST-BF.
-This option is displayed if Performance Per Watt (operating system) or Custom (when OSPM is enabled) system profiles are selected.
-This option is set to Disabled by default.
+It is set to Disabled by default. () NOTE: This feature is not supported if CPU Power Management is set to Maximum Performance .
+AVX P1 Enables you to reconfigure the processor Thermal Design Power (TDP) levels during POST based on the power and thermal delivery capabilities of the system.
+TDP verifies the maximum heat the cooling system is must dissipate.
+This option is set to Normal by default. () NOTE: This option is only available on certain stock keeping units (SKUs) of the processors.